official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 The Cabinet Office and the Centre of Government, HL Paper 30.
 199 Public hearing, 13 January 2010, page 3.

-62

-The Report of the Iraq Inquiry434.
-In the letter of 14 March 2003 from Lord Goldsmith’s office to No.10, which is addressed in Section 5 of the Report, Mr Blair was told that an essential ingredient of the legal basis was that he, himself, should be satisfied of the fact that Iraq was in breach of resolution 1441.
+434. In the letter of 14 March 2003 from Lord Goldsmith’s office to No.10, which is addressed in Section 5 of the Report, Mr Blair was told that an essential ingredient of the legal basis was that he, himself, should be satisfied of the fact that Iraq was in breach of resolution 1441.